 This includes the US, UK, Germany, Finland and others.
 Though it would technically be possible to buy Stadia equipment and bring it to a country not on the list, the service wouldn’t be supported there.

-As for what storefronts you can make your purchases at, Stadia is only available through the Google Store right now.
-This means you have to order online and have the Premier Bundle or Stadia controller shipped to you.
+As for what storefronts you can make your purchases at, Stadia is available through the Google Store and bundles can now be purchased at various retailers.
+This means you no longer have to order online and have the Premier Bundle or Stadia controller shipped to you.

 Is Google Stadia right for you?